 Bring about two inches of water to a simmer in a saucepan over medium heat.

-- Combine the egg yolks, mustard and cold water in a glass bowl and whisk them together until frothy.
+Combine the egg yolks and cold water in a glass bowl and whisk them together until frothy.
 Whisk in a few drops of lemon juice, too.
 (The acid helps with the emulsification.)

 Place the bowl directly atop the saucepan.
 The bottom of the bowl shouldn't touch the simmering water.
 Whisk the eggs for about two minutes until slightly thickened.

 Remove the bowl from the heat and begin drizzling in the clarified butter VERY SLOWLY at first, just a few drops at a time, while whisking continuously to incorporate the butter.

-- Continue whisking in the butter, and you can drizzle it in a little bit faster as the sauce thickens.
-But not too fast.
+Continue whisking in the butter, and drizzle it in a little bit faster as the sauce thickens (but not too fast).

-- When all the butter is incorporated, whisk in what's left of the lemon juice along with Kosher salt and cayenne pepper to taste, then whisk in the Dijon mustard.
+When all the butter is incorporated, whisk in what's left of the lemon juice along with the cayenne pepper to taste, then whisk in the Dijon mustard.